 Team before individual.
 We approach our work with humility rather than seeking the limelight.
 We treat one another with kindness and put the interests of the group above those of the individual.

-We’re continually improving and learning.
+We are continually improving and learning.
 We take initiative to continually improve everything, every day.
 We are relentless about excellence and about a strong work ethic.
-We believe that great teachers are always learning, so we put in the time and effort to maximize our own development.
+We believe that great teachers are always learning, so we put in the time and effort to continually improve our practice.

 We listen thoughtfully to one another.
 Real communication happens here—and the most important part is listening.
 By truly hearing one another and assuming the best of one another, we work through disagreements and difficult situations.
 We use email judiciously, and never for conversations.